lucagiommoni/bigdata/README.md

 ## Exercise 4 <a name="ex4"></a>

 Report for each zone the list of dates associated with PM10 value above a specific threshold.

 Suppose threshold=50

-N.B.: in this case Reducer is useless because no aggregation is possible after the Mappers
+N.B.: in this case _Combiner_ is useless because no aggregation is possible after the Mappers

 ### INPUT
 Structured textual file